wso2/docs-open-banking/en/docs/learn/dynamic-client-registration-configuration.md

             ````

-           - If you want to make any of the above parameters mandatory, add the `required` tag and set it `true`.
+           - If you want to make any of the above parameters mandatory, add the `required` tag and set it to `true`.
            For example:
         ````toml
         [open_banking.dcr.registration.scope]